 This has caused an influx of new companies to spring up, creating a highly competitive market for those looking to break into the sector.
-That being said, it’s still possible to found a thriving business, so long as you go about it in the right way.
+That being said, it’s still possible to start a thriving hauling business, so long as you go about it in the right way.

 Indeed, the keys to success are relatively simple: namely, that you need to establish a niche and keep your costs low.
 Of course, this is often easier said than done, especially for small companies who are just starting out.

 That’s why we’ve written this article to help you.
 Sharing our top tips for building the foundations of a successful haulage enterprise, we hope you’ll find it useful.

 When it comes to founding a haulage business, the best place to start is by deciding what sort of service you wish to offer.
 While there’s nothing to say that you cannot operate in a variety of different areas, it’s often helpful to establish yourself in a particular niche, to begin with, in order to differentiate yourself from your competitors and attract some more specialist clients before you seek to expand.
 This could include areas such as livestock, waste disposal, parcel delivery, vehicle transport, or a whole host of other options, but whatever specialism you select, do make sure that you do your research first.
 If there isn’t a large enough market out there for your services, you’ll struggle to get your idea off the ground.